 He needed a rest.
 He was sitting there in the good old sun when this

-chief, this creator, Winibozho, said, "I shall leave you
+chief -- this creator, Wenabozho -- said, "I shall leave you

 this world.
 I will go onto the edge of the ocean and make some more

-land divisions, some more points, so we can all play and multiply."
+land divisions, some more points of land, so we can all play and multiply."